rails/rails/guides/source/engines.md

 ## Configuration hooks

 These are the available configuration hooks.
-They do not hook into any particular framework, instead they run in context of the entire application.
+They do not hook into any particular framework, but instead they run in context of the entire application.

 | Hook                   | Use Case                                                                              |
 | ---------------------- | ------------------------------------------------------------------------------------- |